rayokota/hdocdb/README.md

 mvn clean package -DskipTests
 ```

-## Installation
+## Deployment

 Currently HDocDB does not make use of coprocessors.
 However, HDocDB does make use of server-side filters.
-To install HDocDB:
+To deploy HDocDB:

 * Add target/hdocdb-0.0.3.jar to the classpath of all HBase region servers.
 * Restart the HBase region servers.